-We offer a CEPH-accredited Master in Public Health degrees in Epidemiology and Biostatistics, a Graduate Certificate in Biostatistics, an MS in Biostatistics, a PhD in Epidemiology, and an accredited residency program in Preventive Medicine.
+We offer a CEPH-accredited Master in Public Health degrees in both Epidemiology and Biostatistics, a Graduate Certificate in Biostatistics, an MS in Biostatistics, a PhD in Epidemiology, and an accredited residency program in Preventive Medicine.
 We also over specialty training, including summer research training institutes in epidemiology research methods and biostatistics.

 We invite you to read about us here on our Web pages, and to contact us for more information.